 When an uninsured driver causes a major accident, the resulting severe injury, rising treatment bills, lost jobs, and other types of loss can put whole families on the verge of bankruptcy.
 When an insurance claim is not settled quickly, claimants may need to consider filing a lawsuit.

-Excess and Umbrella insurance
+Excess and Umbrella Insurance

-Policies that offer supplementary insurance coverage may be provided by a separate insurance provider than the primary policy's issuer or broker.
+Policies that offer supplementary insurance coverage may be provided by a separate insurance provider from the primary policy's issuer or broker.
 As a result, obtaining a "policy face sheet" for the primary policy isn't the end of the journey.
 A thorough investigation and discovery of Umbrella and Excess insurance are needed.
 In addition, the policy terminology must be carefully scrutinized.

-Non-Owned Auto coverage under Commercial General Liability (CGL)
+Non-Owned Auto Coverage Under Commercial General Liability (CGL)